ids/cluster-builder/xtras/wsl/README.md

 * Ensure all VMware tools and Packer are in PATH
   * vmrun.exe
   * ovftool.exe
+* Ensure that the hosts configuration uses vmnet8 and nat for the fusion_net settings.

 Unlike Fusion where the host-only network is NAT'd by default, host-only on VMware Workstation does not have internet access.
 Therefore it is best to use the NAT'd interface, which is  VMnet8 by default.